Shutdown Remote Computer CMD [How To]

 By | December 8, 2021

-How to shutdown remote computer CMD?
-Normally we can shut down a computer from the start menu shutdown icon.
-If you use a remote desktop and the same system using to shut down.
-But If you have a lot of computers, which need to be shut down at a time.
-Then, you can do it from a batch file and it’s very helpful.
+How to shut down remote computer CMD?
+Usually, we can shut down a computer from the start menu shutdown icon.
+If you use a remote desktop, the same system shuts it down.
+But if you have a lot of computers, they need to be shut down simultaneously.
+Then, you can do it from a batch file, and it’s beneficial.

 Shutdown Remote Computer CMD:

-Remembering the exact command would save a lot of time for system administrators.
-In this situation, there is a tool called PcShutdown.exe, and it’s developed by SysInternals.com (Now it’s the part of Microsoft).
+Remembering the exact command would save system administrators a lot of time.
+In this situation, a tool called PcShutdown.exe was developed by SysInternals.com (Now part of Microsoft).

 How to Shutdown or Reboot Remote Computer from Command Line